Geometry Tagging: Essential Knowledge

 Tag propagation

-In general, geometry-modifying operations preserve tags on existing components and propagate tags to newly constructed components when applicable.
+Geometry-modifying operations preserve tags on existing components and propagate tags to newly constructed components when applicable based on consistent rules.

 Geometry subdivision